- Fulbright Awards

 If you have only completed your GCSEs, you may wish to apply for a two-year associate programme at a community college, which will give you the option to transfer to a four-year bachelor's programme in a 2+2 arrangement.
 If you plan to apply for a four-year bachelor's programme immediately, the university may require you to sit the GED high school equivalency exam.

 If you are pursuing a Foundation Degree, it is best to contact each university about their policies as to whether or not you will apply as a first-year or transfer student.
 Some US universities view Foundation Degrees as a gateway to higher education and will have you apply as a transfer student.
-Whilst other US universities may view Foundation Degrees as continuing secondary education and will have you apply as a first-year student if you have not yet attended a university and/or worked towards a bachelor’s degree.
+Other US universities may view Foundation Degrees as continuing secondary education and will have you apply as a first-year student if you have not yet attended a university and/or worked towards a bachelor’s degree.
 However, you may find that many US universities may not have heard of Foundation Degrees and will ask for more information about the programme you are enrolled in.
-Although US universities do not use the UCAS Tariff, it doesn't hurt to include information about the UCAS Tariff points for your qualification or the description of the qualification provided by UCAS.
+Although US universities do not use the UCAS Tariff, it doesn't hurt to include information about the UCAS Tariff points for your qualification or the description of the qualification provided by UCAS, along with your transcript.

 If you have started university in the UK (even if you are just starting your first year), you will likely apply as a transfer student which has a slightly different admissions process than applying as a first-year student.
 You should however check with each university's admissions office to confirm whether you should apply as a transfer or first-year student.